 Don’t wait to start budgeting until after you finish graduate school.
 On the contrary, there may be no more important time to take budgeting seriously than while you’re in school.
 Paying close attention to your spending can help you limit the amount of debt that you take out in college.

 In fact, you may even be able to avoid debt altogether.
-My brother, who’s currently pursuing his Master’s of Divinity degree, lives on an incredibly tight budget.
-He splits apartment rent with a roommate and drives a “clunker” around town.
-But he plans to pay for his entire degree out of pocket, which to him is well worth the sacrifices.
+While my brother was pursuing his Master’s of Divinity degree, he lived on an incredibly tight budget.
+He split apartment rent with a roommate and drove a “clunker” around town.
+But he was able to pay for his entire degree out of pocket, which to him well worth the sacrifices.

 If you’re new to budgeting, consider using a budgeting tool like Mint or You Need a Budget.
 And be sure to pay close attention to some of the most common budget pain points, like dining out and entertainment.

 7. Know your best (and worst) financing options.